bbauska/W3Cx-1of5-CSS.0x/module5/module5.md

 Good balance between content and white space prevents your user from becoming fatigued while looking at your site.
 For example, when lines of text are very long, it is difficult to read without losing track of where you are.
 It is also fatiguing when the lines of text are too short because the user has to read vertically too much.
 There is considerable research on the topic, but a good rule of thumb is to limit lines of text to 50-75 characters wide.

-# Curso   Module 5: Designing your Web site for your audience   5.2 The basics of design
+# Module 5: Designing your Web site for your audience   5.2 The basics of design

 # Activity 5.2 and discussion